soujanyayarva3/CodeAlpha_Diabetes_Prediction/README.md

-# Diabetes Prediction using Machine Learning
+# CodeAlpha - Diabetes Prediction using Machine Learning

 ## Overview
+This project is developed as part of the CodeAlpha Machine Learning Internship.
-This project predicts whether a person has diabetes based on medical data using Machine Learning.
+It predicts whether a person is likely to have diabetes based on medical diagnostic data using Machine Learning techniques.

 ## Objective
-To build a classification model that predicts diabetes using health parameters like glucose, BMI, age, and blood pressure.
+To build a classification model that predicts diabetes using health parameters such as glucose level, BMI, age, blood pressure, and other medical features.

 ## Dataset
 Pima Indians Diabetes Dataset
+Source: UCI Machine Learning Repository / Kaggle

 ## Model Used
 Random Forest Classifier

 ## Workflow
-- Data preprocessing
+- Data loading and preprocessing
+- Exploratory Data Analysis (EDA)
 - Train-test split
-- Feature scaling
+- Feature scaling using StandardScaler
-- Model training
+- Model training using Random Forest
+- Model evaluation
-- Prediction and evaluation
+- Prediction on new data

-## Evaluation
+## Evaluation Metrics
-- Accuracy Score
+- Accuracy Score (~72%)
 - Confusion Matrix
-- Classification Report
+- Classification Report (Precision, Recall, F1-score)

-## Tools Used
+## Tools & Libraries Used
+- Python
+- Pandas
+- NumPy
+- Scikit-learn
+- Matplotlib
-Python, Pandas, NumPy, Scikit-learn, Matplotlib, Jupyter Notebook
+- Jupyter Notebook

 ## Result
-The model predicts diabetes with good accuracy.
+The trained model successfully predicts diabetes risk based on input medical parameters with reasonable accuracy.

+## Author
+Yarva Soujanya

+## Note
+This is a beginner-level Machine Learning project demonstrating end-to-end workflow from data preprocessing to model evaluation.